cloud-py-api/nc_py_api/docs/reference/Nextcloud.rst

 Nextcloud
 =========

-Two base classes for working with NextCloud.
+Two base classes for working with Nextcloud.
 The first for working as a client, the second as an application.

 All required functionality is incorporated in them, they contains all other classes required to work with the Nextcloud.